Charged particle motion and radiation in strong electromagnetic fields: Introduction

 The Schwinger mechanism for pair creation, in contrast to the multiphoton Breit-Wheeler process, is driven by the field itself.
 However, as stated in \cref{sec:KeyParameters}, a crossed field such as a plane electromagnetic wave cannot produce pairs via this mechanism, regardless of its amplitude $a_0$.
-Non-crossed fields, created by the superposition of multiple, non-copropagating, plane waves, can.
-The black line in \cref{fig:Map} denotes the $a_0$ that is equivalent to the critical field strength, assuming that we have $N$ counterpropagating laser beams, each with normalized amplitude $a_0/N$ and frequency $\omega_0$ equivalent to $1~\micron$, i.e. $\InvariantF = a_0 [\hbar \omega_0 / (m c^2)] = 1$ from \cref{eq:InvariantF}.
+Non-crossed fields, created by the superposition of multiple, non-copropagating, plane waves, can. {In \cref{fig:Map} the uppermost horizontal black line, with shading on one side,} denotes the $a_0$ that is equivalent to the critical field strength, assuming that we have $N$ counterpropagating laser beams, each with normalized amplitude $a_0/N$ and frequency $\omega_0$ equivalent to $1~\micron$, i.e. $\InvariantF = a_0 [\hbar \omega_0 / (m c^2)] = 1$ from \cref{eq:InvariantF}.
 It is worth noting the Schwinger pair-creation rate yields, on average, one pair within a spacetime volume of $10 \lambda^4 / c$, which is equivalent to multiple 10 cycle laser pulses focused into a $\lambda^3$ volume, for a significantly lower field strength $a_0 \simeq 2.5 \times 10^4$ \cite{narozhny.jetpl.2004,bulanov.jetp.2006}; this is shown as the magenta line in \cref{fig:Map}.

 Also outlined in \cref{fig:Map} is the region where $\alpha \chi^{2/3} > 1$, where the perturbative treatment of nonlinear QED is predicted to break down~\cite{ritus.jslr.1985,narozhny.prd.1980}.
 A theory that is applicable in this regime is yet to be developed (see \cref{sec:OpenQuestions}).